By Steve Franco. This article discusses Cal/OSHA warehouse safety violations so that workers can stay informed.

 Cal/OSHAâs investigation found 27 safety violations, including 8 classified as serious, at Safewayâs Tracy warehouse.
 These issues exposed approximately 1,700 workers to the risk of serious injury.
 Among the most critical findings were:

-- Manual Material Handling Injuries: Workers were tasked with lifting and moving heavy items without adequate training or safety measures.
+- Manual Material Handling Injuries: Workers were tasked with lifting and moving heavy items without adequate training or safety measures as required to avoid Cal/OSHA warehouse safety violations.

 - Indoor Heat Hazards: In the non-temperature-controlled dry building, Safeway failed to implement proper heat hazard protocols, leaving workers vulnerable to heat-related illnesses.